donatasm/libuv-cmake/README.md

 target_link_libraries(my_target uv)
 ```

-- By default the tests and benchmarks for libuv are not built.
-To enable them, set the `LIBUV_BUILD_TESTS` option to `ON`.
+- By default the tests and benchmarks for libuv are built.
+To disable them, set the `LIBUV_BUILD_TESTS` option to `OFF`.

 ### Contributing